BareBonesBash/barebonesbash.github.io/_coverpage.md

 * Gentle introductions to the command line and bash
 * gif-tastic!

-Scroll down for more information
+Scroll down for more information or jump straight to it:

 [Basic](bbb1/README.md)
 [Boosted](bbb2/README.md)